-The Harts Lake Pioneer Lumber Company wants to provide our customers not only with a product, but with an experience.
+The Harts Lake Pioneer Lumber Company will provide you not only great furniture, but with an incredible personal experience.

 It is easy to simply go to Home Depot for all your project needs, but where is the sense of adventure in that?
-Our goal is to give you the opportunity to come and see where your wood is coming from, and how your product is made.
+Our goal is to give you the opportunity to meet the tree that will become your furniture, and to see how your item is made.

 Our wood has a history.
 It comes from our family farm, Wilcox Farms, where we have been growing trees for over a hundred years.
-My dad and I have lived on the farm for nearly our whole lives, and we love living here.
-We would treasure the opportunity to work with you in accomplishing your project and providing you with the materials to make it special.
+My dad and I have lived on the farm for our whole lives, and we love living here.
+We would enjoy the opportunity to work with you in accomplishing your project.

-Well folks, it finally happened - I graduated from Whitworth University!
-That means I am gonna be spending most of my time in my shop or at the sawmill.
-Unlike every other summer, I am not crunched for time, which means I can take on bigger projects!
-However, my time is already getting filled with orders, so if you are interested in a rustic table, counter, or bar cart, the sooner you contact me the better!
+I can’t believe I’ve been running this business for six years already!
+Most 24 year-olds don’t get opportunities to do anything like this.
+As I’ve been figuring out my life, it has been QUITE the ride, full of lessons and joy.
+Unsurprisingly, I am always busy, so if you are interested in a rustic table, counter, or bar cart, the sooner you contact me the better!
 I look forward to hearing from you, and as always, a big thank you to all of those who have supported me in this journey.